yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 You have to keep this number in mind depending on the number of tables and number of tablets per-server that you intend to create.
 Note that each tablet can contain 100GB+ of data.
 We're actively working on [#1317](https://github.com/yugabyte/yugabyte-db/issues/1317) to increase this limit.

-There are different ways to reduce number of tablets:
+You can try one of the following ways to reduce the number of tablets:

 - Use [colocation](../../architecture/docdb-sharding/colocated-tables/) to group small tables into 1 tablet.
 2. Reduce number of tablets-per-table using [`--ysql_num_shards_per_tserver`](../../reference/configuration/yb-tserver#ysql_num_shards_per_tserver) gflag.